 These are free Microsoft Excel spreadsheets for anyone to use and manipulate for your personal finances.
 If you see an error or suggestion on how my templates can be improved let me know and I’ll update them if I agree with you.
 I can tell you how to create a new design with excel formulas to fit your broker’s commissions if you need assistance.
-If you use one of these and want to thank me with a donation, you can use this button and my email address, thetrader[..AT..]mytradersjournal.com:
+If you use one of these and want to thank me with a donation, you can use this button and my email address, alex[..AT..]mytradersjournal.com:

 PROFIT & LOSS TRACKING